lucaseckes/ADA_Project/README.md

 # Research questions
 Which countries have the healthiest alimentation?

-What are the differences in the composition of a given product in different countries? (ex: Coca-cola, Nutella…).
+What are the differences in the composition of a given product in different countries? (ex: Coca-cola, Nutella…)

 Are some ingredients/nutriments/products notably more used in some countries?

 What countries consume more locally?